doodspav/motionphoto/README.md

     pass
 ```

-## Motion Photo Format
+## Technical Implementation Details
-This section will cover the requirements to make a valid Motion Photo.
+This section will cover the reverse engineered binary specification of a Motion Photos.
+This section is solely for information, and is NOT required to use the library.

-Since each application/vendor has their own implementation, they also have separate requirements.
+Since each application/vendor has their own implementation, they also have separate specifications.
+The Motion Photos created by this library will work transparently across vendors without any input
+needed from the user.

-The image format should be JPEG, not HEIC.
-HEIC occassionally works, but is not reliable.
+The only common requirement is that the image format should be JPEG, not HEIC.
+HEIC occasionally
+works but is not reliable.
+This is already enforced by the library.

 ### Google
 Google requires that the video file be embedded inside the image file, however no requirements are